Skip to content

 When Creating Your Own Versions:

-• Learn from Public Entities: Study how successful entities are structured, understand prompt engineering techniques, and learn effective workflow patterns
+• Learn from Public Agents: Study how successful agents are structured, understand prompt engineering techniques, and learn effective configuration patterns

-• Adapt, Don't Copy Exactly: Create variations suited to your specific needs, combine concepts from multiple public entities, and add your own improvements
+• Adapt, Don't Copy Exactly: Create variations suited to your specific needs, combine concepts from multiple public agents, and add your own improvements

 • Consider Publishing: If you create something valuable, consider publishing it back to the community to share your improvements and help others